genilab/genilab.github.io/collaborate.md

 In practical terms, we seek to collaborate with Industry Partners that can help with:

 1. **Create Industry-relevant Use Cases**.
-1. **Setup Demo Environments**, which will work as Research Resources to support experiments.
+1. **Setup Research Resources**, where we can design experiments and use cases, generate datasets, and test hypothesis; these resources can be e.g. instances of products that the Industry Partner wants to expose to our research community.
-1. **Design Experiments**, using the proposed Research Resource, generating relevant dataset to test hypothesis.
+1. **Design Experiments**, using the proposed Research Resource, providing ideas for research explorations for our students and research community.
-1. **Ideas for Industry-Relevant Prototypes** applying our Research resources for fast prototyping.
+1. **Design Industry-Relevant Prototypes** applying our Research Resources.
 1. **Joint Grant Applications**.